Skip to main content

 TSL

-• Transport: to change the transport layer, UDP or TCP
+• Transport: UDP or TCP

 GPI